Author: Nathaniel Yerby

 - Does the facility accept payment through your insurance?

 The rest of your life is ahead of you.
 Now is the time to end your addiction to alcohol and set yourself up for health and happiness in the future.
-If you struggle with alcoholism or someone you love cannot stop drinking, please contact a dedicated treatment expert today to learn more about your inpatient rehab options.
+If you struggle with alcoholism or someone you love cannot stop drinking, Contact a treatment provider today to learn more about treatment options.